-On Sunday afternoon 12 February the book, The Tale of Frieda Keysser by John Strehlow, was launched at Australian Lutheran College by Ms Alison Anderson, Member of the Northern Territory Legislative Assembly.
-Her electorate of Macdonnell in Central Australia includes all the lands covered by Finke River Mission.
+On Sunday afternoon 12 February 2012 the book, The Tale of Frieda Keysser by John Strehlow, was launched at Australian Lutheran College by Ms Alison Anderson, Member of the Northern Territory Legislative Assembly.
+Her electorate of Macdonnell in Central Australia included all the lands covered by Finke River Mission.

 After speaking first in her own language of Aranda (Arrarnta), Ms Anderson acknowledged the life-saving work of Frieda and Carl Strehlow at Hermannsburg, the home town of her childhood.
 She claimed that many Central Australian Aboriginal people are here today only because of the work these missionaries did in the early years.